mrw0505/Age-of-Heroes-Total-War/README.md

 #### Nymeria's War
 The Warrior Queen Nymeria has arrived on the shores of Dorne years after the Coming of the Andals.
 Marrying into the Martell family, House Nymeros-Martell now stands as the most powerful house in Dorne.
 The player must fend off the foreign invaders to secure their rule over the kingdom.

+#### House Tully
+Although a First Men house, the Tully's rose to prominence after the extinction of House Mudd and during Aegon's Conquest.
+House Tully will be a possible emergent faction should House Mudd be eliminated and the Coming of the Andals event has already occurred.

+#### House Tyrell
+The Tyrells were founded by an Andal, Ser Alester Tyrell, but served as stewards to House Gardener.
+They rose to prominence after surrendering Highgarden to the Targaryens.
+The Tyrells will be an emergent faction should House Gardener be eliminated after the Coming of the Andals.

 ## Faction Unique Gameplay Mechanics
 ### Night's Watch Gameplay